cysouw/diathesis/text/c07_participle.md

   Das Buch ist verbrannt.
 :::

 Intransitives with two possibilities (see [@sec:participles-haben-sein-perfect])

 ::: ex
 a.
-Das Obst ist (komplett) gefault.
+Das Glas ist (in tausend Scherben) gesplittert.
 b.
-Das Obst hat (vor sich hin) gefault.
+Das Holz hat (zu leicht) gesplittert.
 :::

 A special kind of intransitives have *haben* with reflesive pronoun, but *sein* without (see [@sec:participles-haben-sein-perfect-reflexive-drop])